HackThisSite/HackThisSite-Old/hts-readme.txt

 servlets.

 -----------------------------------------------
---- Running the HackThisSite G-WAN instance ---
+--- Running the HackThisSite instance ---
 -----------------------------------------------
 * Add the following lines to the /etc/hosts file:
 	127.0.0.1 my.hts.org
 	127.0.0.1 static.my.hts.org
 * Install the SysV init script in $HTS_PATH/docs/hackthissite.sysvinit if you are running a Debian-based Linux distribution.
-* You're all set to run the `gwan` binary after your current working directory is the $HTS_PATH, run ( $ ./gwan ) as root.
+* You're all set to run the `hts` binary after your current working directory is the $HTS_PATH, run ( $ ./hts ) as root.

 ---------------------------
 --- Meet The Developers ---